mclearc/webpage/static/pages/Summer101.md

 ## Class 10 -- (Meta)-Ethics & the Error Theory ##

+- (Suggested reading) Mark Schroeder, ["The Problems of Metaethics"](|filename|/pdfs/phil101/SchroederMeta.pdf)
+    + What is the difference between meta-ethics and ethics?
+    + What is it to be a descriptivist about ethics?
+    + What is non-cogntivism about ethics?
 - Mackie, ["The Subjectivity of Value"](|filename|/pdfs/phil101/MackieValue.pdf )
     - How does Mackie understand the notions of moral skepticism and subjectivism?